 Do a barter with coffee chains.
 For every coffee they serve, they do the coffee art of HT, hot fresh news...Offer them ad space in exchange.
 Coffee and tea are what people have when reading the paper.

 Everyone owns atleast one pair of playing cards.
 HT can publish playing cards with quirky design.
 One card a day.
 That section of the card can be a stiffer paper compared to the rest of the paper and with perforation.
 So one quarter it could be emoticon playing cards.
 One could be Bollywood theme playing cards.
 People young or old enjoy playing a game of cards.
 This will ensure people definitely buy HT to complete their chosen set.

 9. HT poster in no network areas

-Tie up with telecom operator, maybe Airtel.
+Tie up with telecom operator, like Airtel or Vodafone.
 Wherever they dont have towers (as can be seen on their Open Network site), put HT mobile hoardings saying- Internet issues?
 Dont worry.
 You can get your news with HT even without network.

 10. Suspended Popping Newspaper

 Take walking, jogging parks in Mumbai like Shivaji Park, Joggers Park.
 Hang a newspaper using fishing line and remote control.
 Whenever people are taking walks, suddenly lower the newspaper in front of them… Hang in a way that would tempt people to take a peek inside to read what is written.
 To each person thus surprised, hand out a copy of HT with the message- Hindustan Times, Exercise for your mind…@ only Rs.
 XYZ

 A variation to the above idea: In indoor places, like exclusive high end restaurants or airport, at regular distance, hang a copy of the newspaper at eye level with the message, HT, food for your mind.